High School (G9–12)

 Students who value themselves and others and who are willing to commit to the ideals of the UWC movement will gain enormously from our High School learning programme.

 Appropriate use of technology is integrated into each class as a tool to facilitate learning.
 All students have a laptop equipped with College-supplied software and access to on-campus helpdesk support.

 University and career guidance

-Our university advising and career guidance programme provides students with advice and access to tools that assist them to gauge potential for future studies and possible career paths that will best suit them.
+Our university advising and career guidance programme provides students with advice and access to tools; helping them to gauge potential for future studies and possible career paths that will best suit them.
 These are explored as part of the PSE programme in mentor time and during grade-level assemblies as part of the process of advising.